jdevfullstack-tutorials/github-for-non-code-writers/README.md

 formats for your documents, for example, a certain word will be bold when printed
 / rendered.
-Another example, to organize a document, you'll be using a heading.
+Another example, to organize a document, you'll be using headings.
-You simple add an `#` before that heading and it will be formatted as a heading.
+You simple add an `#` before the words or phrase or for heading level, you use it twice `##`.
+As you can see, you still preserve the plaintext format.

 For the complete details about Markdown,
 (don't worry you can learn this instantly):